labpqsdr/Algorithms/README.md

 # Algorithms

-The algorithms  written in python in Algorithms, by Robert Sedgewick, 4th edition.
+The algorithms  written in python for Algorithms, by Robert Sedgewick, 4th edition.